Skip to main content

 WWW-Authenticate: Bearer resource_metadata="http://169.254.169.254/latest/meta-data/"

-The MCP client SDK parses this header and immediately fetches the resource_metadata URL — without checking that it belongs to the same domain as the server.
-The victim’s machine sends an HTTP request to whatever URL the attacker chose: cloud metadata endpoints, internal APIs, localhost services.
+The SDK parses this and immediately fetches that URL — without checking that it belongs to the same origin as the server.
+Blind SSRF, one header, zero interaction beyond connecting.

-Both the Python SDK (mcp) and TypeScript SDK (@modelcontextprotocol/sdk) are affected.
-Any client built on these SDKs — including Claude Desktop and Claude Code — is vulnerable when connecting to an untrusted MCP server.
+Both the Python and TypeScript SDKs are affected.
+Claude Desktop, Claude Code, and any client built on the official SDKs are vulnerable when connecting to an untrusted server.

 Background: OAuth in MCP